 Written By Robert Cobley - 26th February 2020

-Honda Classic Betting Tips
+Honda Classic Golf Betting Tips

 Robert Cobley is a maths graduate with years of experience in the sports betting industry.
 He has now teamed up with Bet UK to bring his golf betting tips to our readers.
 For the latest golf betting odds for the Honda Classic, make sure to head over to Bet UK’s online betting and live in-play betting markets.

 The Champion Course, PGA National Resort & Spa - Palm Beach Gardens, Florida, USA - Par 70, 7125 Yards

-Last Five Winners:
+Last Five Winners

 The Market Leaders

-Rob’s Betting Tips
+Rob’s Golf Betting Tips

 Headline Betting Tip

-Following a rolling profit of 463 points in 2019, I am looking for a great 2021 and have some great bets lined up for events throughout the year on both the PGA and European Tours.
-Each week I will pick between 2 to 4 selections at each event on the European and PGA Tours, and suggest a suitable staking plan.
+Following a rolling profit of 300 points for the 2019 & 2020 seasons, I am looking for a great 2021 and have some great bets lined up for events throughout the year on both the PGA and European Tours.
+Each week I will pick between two to four selections at each event and suggest a suitable staking plan.